gabrieljablonski/dgg-chat-bot/README.md

 #### Typed Arguments

-You can also set arguments to expect specific types using [annotations](https://realpython.com/lessons/annotations/), specially useful when you want an argument to be an `int` or `float` (arguments are `str` by default).
+Arguments can be set to expect specific types using [annotations](https://realpython.com/lessons/annotations/), specially useful when you want an argument to be an `int` or `float` (arguments are `str` by default).

 If the command is invoked using arguments of wrong type, `InvalidCommandArgumentsError` is raised and `on_invalid_arguments()` is called.

 The `Optional` annotation from the `typing` package can be used in conjunction with `optional_args` to selectively enforce certain arguments.
 Default values can also be set as you'd expect.

 Examples:

 ```python